Ethio-Djibouti Railways: Overview

 Railway construction started in 1897, one year after Ethiopia preserved its independence against Italian imperialism at the Battle of Adwa.
 Prior to the construction of the railway, it took six weeks to travel from the coast to Addis Ababa by camel and mule caravan.
 The Ethio-Djibouti Railway made the Ethiopian Empire more accessible to the outside world, improving its economic and military competitiveness.
 Cities grew along the railway line with the expanded opportunities for trade.
 The railway served as Ethiopia's main transport link until the 1950s, when it began facing competition from road transport.

-Originally, the railway was French-dominated and serve as a French exclave in Ethiopia.
+Originally, the railway was French-dominated and served as a French exclave in Ethiopia.
 In 1909, the railway was nationalized in Ethiopia.
 The role of Ethiopians in railway operation grew over the decades until they occupied most positions after 1959.
 The railway became a symbol of Ethiopian independence and a source of national pride.

 Rolling stock

 The railway was initially operated exclusively with steam locomotives.
+In 1936, the company owned 60 locomotives, 45 coaches and 353 goods wagons.
 Until 1951, the main supplier of heavy locomotives was the Swiss Locomotive and Machine Works (SLM), which was known for the performance of its steam locomotives in mountainous terrain.
 In 1954, the main provider of diesel-powered locomotives became Alsthom.

 The main locomotives and self-propelled railcars were: